Bryce Drew

-Bryce Homer Drew (born September 21, 1974) is an American college basketball coach and former player who is the head coach of the Grand Canyon Antelopes.
-Previously he served as the head coach of the Vanderbilt Commodores and in the same capacity at his alma mater, Valparaiso, having succeeded his father, Homer Drew.
-Drew has led his teams to the NCAA tournament on four occasions, including at least once at each of the three schools he has been the head coach of.
+Bryce Homer Drew (born September 21, 1974) is an American college basketball coach and former player who is the head coach at Grand Canyon University.
+Previously, he served as the head coach at Vanderbilt and in the same capacity at his alma mater, Valparaiso, having succeeded his father, Homer Drew.
+Drew has led his teams to the NCAA tournament on six occasions, including at least once at each of the three schools where he has been the head coach.

-Bryce's brother, Scott, also coached at Valpo before becoming the head coach of the Baylor Bears.
+Bryce's older brother, Scott, also coached at Valpo before becoming the head coach of the Baylor Bears.
 As a player, Bryce Drew was known for his buzzer-beating shot in the first round of Valparaiso's run in the 1998 NCAA tournament.
 He went on to play six seasons in the National Basketball Association (NBA) as a backup point guard for the Houston Rockets, Chicago Bulls, Charlotte Hornets and New Orleans Hornets.